DHRI-Curriculum/intro-python-workshop/README.md

 ## Acknowledgements

-This workshop is the result of a collaborative effort of a team of people, mostly involved presently or in the past, with the Graduate Center's Digital Initiatives:
+This workshop is the result of a collaborative effort of a team of people, mostly involved presently or in the past, with the Graduate Center's Digital Initiatives.
+If you want to see statistics for contributions to this workshop, you can do so [here](https://github.com/DHRI-Curriculum/python/graphs/contributors).
+This is a list of all the contributors:

 - Current author: [Filipa Calado](https://github.com/gofilipa)
 - Past contributing author: [Patrick Smyth](https://github.com/smythp)